-Nearly 20% of the area in the southern and central-north and along the north-western margin of Block 22B is occupied by recent alluvial sands interspaced by dry river channels, known as wadis.
+Nearly 20% of the area in the southern and central-north and along the north-western margin of Block 22-B is occupied by recent alluvial sands interspaced by dry river channels, known as wadis.
 More than two-thirds of the area in the northern half of Block 22B is mountainous, with low hills.
-The AHRL Block 22A area, which surrounds the existing Washi-hi Mine and includes the ancient Mullaq copper mine, is located in the south-western corner of Block 22B.
-The geological characteristics of Block 22B overlaid with existing exploration licenses are shown in the diagram on the following page.
+The AHRL Block 22A area, which surround the existing Washi-hi Mine and include the ancient Mullaq copper mine are located in the south-western corner of Block 22B.
+The geological characteristics of Block 22B overlaid with existing exploration licenses are shown in Map 2, below.